,

 Morning: Gyatso La & Gyawu La Pass

-Shortly after entering the Mount Everest National Nature Reserve, pause at Gyawu La Pass (Gawula Pass, 5,198 m) for a panoramic view of the Himalayas.
-From here, the five tallest peaks of the range come into view, with Everest standing proudly at the forefront.
-This is your second unforgettable encounter with the world’s highest peak.
+Shortly after entering the Mount Everest National Nature Reserve, continue to Gawula Pass (5,198 m).
+Here, enjoy a panoramic view of the Himalayas, including the five highest peaks, with Everest standing proudly at the forefront.
+This marks your second close encounter with the majestic peak.

-Travel along the new zigzag road toward Everest Base Camp (5,200 m).
-With every winding turn, the towering summit of Everest gradually unfolds, drawing nearer and more awe-inspiring.
-This marks your third glimpse of the peak.
+Drive along the new zigzag road to Everest Base Camp (5,200 m).
+As the base camp draws nearer, Everest gradually unfolds, revealing more of its colossal, snow-covered form—your third view of Everest.

 TibetTrip Notice: